Hôtel des Tournelles: History

 The hôtel saw several lavish and unusual festivals, such as the "danse macabre" on 23 August 1451 before Charles, Duke of Orléans.
 Henry II celebrated his coronation there in 1547 and then the signing of the Treaties of Cateau-Cambrésis in 1559.
-The last festival held there was also in 1559, to mark the double marriage of Élisabeth de France to Philip II of Spain and of the king's sister Marguerite de France to the duke of Savoy.
+The last festival held there was also in 1559, to mark the double marriage of Élisabeth de France to Philip II of Spain and of the king's sister Marguerite de France to Emmanuel Philibert, Duke of Savoy.
 On this occasion, a tournament was organised on 29 June on rue Saint-Antoine, the widest street in Paris at the time and thus known as the La Grant rue St Anthoine, with the same dimensions as in the present day.
-During a joust in front of the hôtel de Sully (level with what is now number 62), Henry II was seriously wounded by an accidental lance thrust by Gabriel de Lorges, count of Montgomery, captain of the king's Scottish guard.
-Moved to the hôtel des Tournelles, the king died there on 10 July 1559 in terrible agony, despite attempts to save him by both the famous surgeon Ambroise Paré and the surgeon to the king of Spain, Andreas Vesalius.
+During a joust in front of the hôtel de Sully (level with what is now number 62), Henry II was seriously wounded by an accidental lance thrust by Gabriel de Lorges, count of Montgomery, captain of the king's Scottish Guards.
+Moved to the Hôtel des Tournelles, the King died there on 10 July 1559 in terrible agony, despite attempts to save him by both the famous surgeon Ambroise Paré and the surgeon to the king of Spain, Andreas Vesalius.

 Catherine de Médici, an Italian princess who had grown up in Roman palaces, disliked the Hôtel des Tournelles's medieval appearance and took Henry's death as a pretext to sell it off.
 Gaining total power as regent to her young sons, the heirs of Henry, she turned the property into an arsenal, then had it closed and demolished.
 On 28 January 1563, in the name of her son Charles IX of France, she issued letters patent ordering the demolition.
-This took place in stages and financed her major works on the more modern royal residences in Paris, particularly on the Madrid and the Tuileries.
+This took place in stages and financed her major works on the more modern royal residences in Paris, particularly on the Madrid and the Tuileries Palace.
 Some of the materials from the old hôtel were reused in the construction of the palace.
 The stables were reused to create the important Marché aux chevaux, horse market, where two thousand horses were sold every Saturday.

-Certain parcels of land from the Hôtel's estate were sold off, though a large estate remained and was used in military training.
+Certain parcels of land from the hôtel's estate were sold off, though a large estate remained and was used in military training.
 In January 1589 the estate was used to exercise the mercenaries charged with defending Paris against Henry IV of France.
-It also became a traditional site for bloody duels – on 27 April 1578, at 5 am, three favourites of Henry III of France beat three favourites of the duke of Guise in a duel there, with all six men ending up killed or seriously wounded.
+It also became a traditional site for bloody duels – on 27 April 1578, at 5 am, three favourites of Henry III of France beat three favourites of the Duke of Guise in a duel there, with all six men ending up killed or seriously wounded.